fralken/sbt-play-npm/README.md

 }
 ```

-This defines three routes as explained above, where static assets are recognized with a regular expressions that matches strings containing one or more ".".
-This can ba change e.g. by specifying a static path if you are sure static assets are served at that path.
+This defines three routes as explained above, where static assets are recognized with a regular expression that matches strings containing one or more ".".
+This can be changed e.g. by specifying a static path if you are sure static assets are served at that path.

 Then you have to activate these routes by adding in your `routes` file, as the last route: